-Asymptomatic in more than 20–35% of adults and most children.
+Asymptomatic in approximately 20–35% of adults and most children.

-Adults have upper respiratory tract illness with fever and cough most often when symptomatic.
+When symptomatic, adults often have upper respiratory tract illness with fever and cough.

-Advanced pulmonary complications (pneumonia, acute respiratory distress syndrome [ARDS]) with fulminant disease.
+Advanced pulmonary complications (pneumonia, acute respiratory distress syndrome [ARDS]) occur with fulminant disease.

 Mortality of 1–21% (varied by geographic area and strain).

 High predilection for the elderly, the immunocompromised, those with chronic diseases, those living in crowded conditions.

 In late 2019, a novel coronavirus emerged, spreading quickly from China across the globe.
 The virus was initially named “novel coronavirus 2019” (2019-nCoV), accounting for the year of discovery, its status as a “novel” virus, and its family name (coronavirus, CoV).
 The CDC-recommended terminology for the virus is SARS-CoV-2, and the illness caused by this virus is called “Coronavirus Disease 2019” or COVID-19.